Unsere Website ist für die Nutzung von Cookies optimiert. Wenn Sie mit der Verwendung von Cookies einverstanden sind, klicken Sie bitte

 Boost Rear Axle Spacing

-Since model year 2016 the rear stays of all STEVENS fullies adhere to the new "Boost" or "Plus" standard with 148 mm axle spacing.
+This bike adheres to the "Boost" standard with 148 mm axle spacing.
 And there are good reasons for that.
 Rear wheel stiffness increases by 20 % which is especially beneficial in large 29" wheels.
 And there is more space for voluminous studded tires to give you more control and fun an the trail.

 What is right for the rear wheel is even more important at the front wheel - because steering precision matters.
-This is why STEVENS uses suspension forks and hubs with extra wide axle spacing for all its fullies, as well as for the trail rocket Sonora and the alloy-hardtails Colorado and Sentiero.
+This is why STEVENS uses suspension forks and hubs with extra wide axle spacing for this bike.
 These 110mm of axle spacing are called "Boost" or "Plus" and stand for lots of added lateral stiffness plus space for extra wide studded tires.

 Integration is the magic word: In STEVENS Pedelecs with the PT5 distinction the PowerTube battery is well protected inside the large down tube and provides a full 500 Watt hours for long and very long outings.
 Thanks to its concealed charging port it can be charged while remaining on the bike.
 And the large volume of the downtube additionally increases stiffness, safety and steering precision.